 I’ve said it before and I’ll say it again, we love working with hardware startups.
 When I try to put my finger on why, I’m not sure if I can.
 Maybe it’s because we love seeing new technologies in their infancy, or maybe it’s because we enjoy using 55 years of product development and contract manufacturing knowledge to give guidance to young and ambitious companies.
 But quite possibly, maybe we simply enjoy going along for the high-risk high-reward game that hardware startups are forced to play.

-It’s a very challenging journey when a startup is working from a new product development prototype to scaling into mass production.
+It’s a very challenging journey when a startup is working from a new product development prototype to scaling to mass production.
 In most cases, their core competency usually lies in the software and data management than the hardware itself.
 But most times, these companies will find themselves consumed with balancing engineering and manufacturing issues.
 These bottlenecks can range from constrained engineering resources and limited manufacturing capabilities to financial and investor pressures and finding real estate that’s a good fit for their business.

 Regardless of the issues, startup management and the investors behind them are seeking large and quick returns on their investments, which means they need to go big.
 So today, we’ll look at some factors of what it takes to scale to mass production.